avs20/DWmongoDB/readme.md

 * Multiple names of same street within parenthesis eg. __*Maratha mandir marg (Club road)*__
 * Non string data eg __*4620;,http://mha.gov.in*__

-First the problem characters were checked and if found the string is removed to be added to clean data.
+First the problem characters were checked and if found the string is removed from being added as clean data.
 Then everything inside parenthesis is removed to remove duplicate street names.
-Then the abbrebiated names were replaced with the full names and minor incorrect spelled names were also corrected.
+Then the abbreviated names were replaced with the full names and minor incorrect spelled names were also corrected.
 Finally all the names were changed to Title Case.